aaronanderson/wd-starter-app/README.md

 ## Considerations

-* The Workday Canvas Kit has components for both CSS and React.
+* The Workday Canvas Kit provides components for both CSS and React.
 Even though there are more React components available now than CSS this application does not use React.
 Hopefully at some point in the future there will be feature parity between the components.
-After working with Polymer and LitElement I personally feel that React and the VDOM is antiquated especially with the shift of React development to React Hooks.
-Custom elements, events, shadow DOM, and HTML templates all orchestrated through LitElement is more efficient and productive in my view.
+After working with Polymer and LitElement I personally feel that React and the VDOM are antiquated especially in light of the shift of React development to React Hooks.
+Custom elements, events, shadow DOM, and HTML templates all orchestrated through LitElement are more efficient and productive in my view.
 A few Google Material Design web components are used to supplement the missing features in the CSS components.
 This includes the appheader, drawer, and tabs.

 * If the Canvas Kit React components must be used then [pReact](https://preactjs.com/) can be added to this application using the methods outlined by this [sample application](https://github.com/aaronanderson/lit-react).